FVeiza/Inclusive_Memory/README.md

 # Inclusive_Memory
-Project in Verilog HDL of a inclusive hierarchy memory with 3 levels, using the Quatus II software.
+Project in Verilog HDL of an inclusive hierarchy memory with 3 levels, using the Quatus II software.

 ===========================================================================